GaloisInc/saw-script/README.md

 ## Manual Installation

-To build SAWScript and related utilities (CSS, LSS, JSS) from source:
+To build SAWScript and related utilities from source:

   * Ensure that you have the [Stack](https://github.com/commercialhaskell/stack) program on your